Juniper Networks: Acquisition by Hewlett Packard Enterprise

 In January 2024, the company agreed to be purchased by Hewlett Packard Enterprise (HPE) for $14 billion in an all-cash deal to boost HPE's networking and artificial intelligence resources.
 The acquisition was contested by the U.S. Department of Justice (DOJ) in January 2025, citing concerns about reduced competition and innovation, leading to higher prices for consumers.
-Following a settlement with the DOJ, in which HPE agreed to divest their Instant On wireless division and license the source code for Juniper's Mist AI (a key component of Juniper's WLAN products), the acquisition was completed on July 2, 2025.
+Following a settlement with the DOJ, in which HPE agreed to divest its Instant On wireless division and license the source code for Juniper's Mist AI (a key component of Juniper's WLAN products), the acquisition was completed on July 2, 2025.
 Following the acquisition, Juniper was absorbed into HPE Networking, with Raimi named the new head of this division.
 HPE will continue to market Juniper's former product line under the HPE Juniper Networking brand.
 Later that month, Axios reported that the U.S. Intelligence Community had earlier directly intervened to persuade DOJ to allow the acquisition, arguing that blocking the merger would have harmed U.S. companies and strengthened Chinese competitors—particularly Huawei—framing the decision as critical to national security.